 What Information the IRS is Getting

-The government’s recent audit report groups the information that is being shared into the following categories:
+The government’s recent IRS audit report groups the information that is being shared into the following categories:

 - Automatic Exchange of Information (AEOI) Program